Contemporary Scholarship and the Historical Evidence for the Resurrection of Jesus Christ

 And when evening had already come, because it was the preparation day, that is, the day before the Sabbath, Joseph of Arimathea came, a prominent member of the council, who himself was waiting for the kingdom of God; and he gathered up courage and went before Pilate, and asked for the body of Jesus.
 And Pilate wondered if he was dead by this time, and summoning the centurion, he granted the body to Joseph.
 And Joseph brought a linen cloth, took Him down, wrapped Him in the linen cloth, and laid Him in a tomb which had been hewn out in the rock; and He rolled a stone against the entrance of the tomb.
 And Mary Magdalene and Mary the mother of Joseph were looking on to see where He was laid.
 (Mark 15:42-47)

 If the burial account is accurate, then the site of Jesus' grave was known to Jew and Christian alike.
 In that case, it is a very short inference to historicity of the empty tomb.
-For if Jesus had not risen and the burial site were known:
+For if Jesus had not risen and the burial site was known:

 - The disciples could never have believed in the resurrection of Jesus.
 For a first century Jew the idea that a man might be raised from the dead while his body remained in the tomb was simply a contradiction in terms.